gpsoft/kunya/README.md

     $ boot dev

 Then open `src/cljs/kunya/ui.cljs` with Vim and do `:Piggieback (adzerk.boot-cljs-repl/repl-env)`.
 Vim looks like freezing, but it's actually waiting for connection from browser.
-So start electron on the other terminal:
+So start electron on another terminal:

     $ electron target/